Sweetened beverage: Milk vs sweetened beverage consumption

 Research has demonstrated when school aged children (3–7 yrs. of age) are given the choice of choosing milk or sweetened beverages at lunch time, they tend to choose the sweetened beverages.
 This has major health implications for children, as nutrition is essential for proper development.
-Studies have shown sugar sweetened beverages displace important nutrients such as iron and calcium which result in deficiency-related conditions.
+Studies have shown sugar-sweetened beverages displace important nutrients such as iron and calcium which result in deficiency-related conditions.
 For example, iron deficiency can result in nerve impulse delay.
-Children who do not consume the appropriate amount of calcium into their daily diets have lower calcium consumption as they get older.
+Children who do not consume the appropriate amount of calcium in their daily diets have lower calcium consumption as they get older.
 In contrast, as they get older, their intake of sugary beverages increases.
 Many children grow to have a level of intolerance to milk and another significant percentage grow to not like the taste of milk.
 Insufficient levels of calcium throughout adolescence is a precursor for osteoporosis and even obesity in some cases.
 Maternal consumption of milk can influence children's consumption.
-A study of 9-year-old girls and calcium consumption reported those who met the average recommended intake (AI) for calcium consumed almost twice as much milk and less sweetened beverages (18%) had mothers who drank milk more frequently than those who were under the AI for calcium.
+A study of 9-year-old girls and calcium consumption reported that those who met the average recommended intake (AI) for calcium consumed almost twice as much milk and fewer sweetened beverages (18%) and had mothers who drank milk more frequently than those who were under the AI for calcium.

+Caffeine

+Children who drink SSBs that contain caffeine show addictive behavior that can be similar to substance use disorders (SUDs).
+The children can show symptoms like cravings, loss of control, and withdrawal symptoms.
+This is because the drinks that combine sugar and caffeine stimulate the brain’s reward system, which then can lead to repeated consumption.